LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[U] `Genetics` is the study of heredity and how qualities and characteristics are passed on from one generation to another by the means of gene. n.[C] A `breed` of a pet animal or fram animal is a particular type of it.
 For example, terriesr are a breed of dog. adj. `Arid` land is so dry that very few plants can grow on it.

+## 2022/11/12

+My son have never shown an interest in football, much to my `chagrin`. the `mundane` realities of life. the expression of love and `passion`.
+Intellectual pretension was never his `vices`. a museum of war `relic`.
+v.
+When a baby bird, insect, or other animal `hatched`, or when it is hatched, it comes out of its egg by breaking the shell. n.[C] A `cabin` is a small room in a ship or boat. n.[C] A `pump` is a machine or device that is used to force a liquid or gas to flow in a particular direction.